LTimothy/DoubleEntry/README.md

 ./gradlew shadowJar
 ```

+### Demo
+Sample data is included in this distribution.
+The ID column is `AF`, the first-relevant column is `C`, and the prefix
+for double-entry data is `X_`.

+### Future Improvements
+* Integration tests and unit tests, this was rushed to fulfill an immediate need within the lab.
+* Refactoring of code into more classes, the responsibility of classes are somewhat meshed and can be improved.

 ### Additional Notes
 Originally developed in April 2020.
 Refactored in February 2023.
 Created for the Family and Culture Lab at
 Berkeley, CA as a side-project.